Josephine Clay Ford

 Josephine Clay "Dody" Ford (July 7, 1923 – June 1, 2005) was an American philanthropist and the only granddaughter of Henry Ford.

 Early life

 Josephine was born in Dearborn, Michigan, on July 7, 1923.
-She was the only daughter and the third of child of Edsel Ford and his wife Eleanor Lowthian (née Clay) Ford.
-Her siblings included Henry Ford II, who also served as chairman and CEO of Ford Motors, and William Clay Ford Sr.
+She was the only daughter and the third child of Edsel Ford and his wife, Eleanor Lowthian Clay.
+Her brothers included Henry Ford II, who also served as chairman and CEO of Ford Motor Company, and William Clay Ford Sr.

-Her father was the only child of Henry Ford, founder of Ford Motors.
+Her father was the only child of Henry Ford, the founder of Ford Motor Company.